CSCA48/s21tutorials/README.md

-# CSCA48 Tutorial Notes for Winter 2021
+# CSCA48 Tutorial Notes for Summer 2021

 For anything important that is missing/incorrect information, contact us.